 Ride With us into Paradise

-Explore the rich heritage of Polynesia while driving your way through the Pacific Islands on an ATV.
-Travel through time as you experience thousands of years worth of culture in an untouched Hawaiian jungle where ancient Hawaiians once lived, worked and played.
+Explore the rich heritage of Polynesia while driving your way through the Pacific Islands on your Hawaii ATV Tour.
+Travel through time as you experience thousands of years worth of culture in an untouched Hawaiian jungle where ancient Hawaiians once lived, worked, and played.

-On your adventure you will drive through the villages of Hawaii, Fiji, Tonga and Samoa where you will enjoy the adventure of traditional hands-on activities with your Polynesian guides.
+On your adventure, you will drive through the villages of Hawaii, Fiji, Tonga, and Samoa where you will enjoy the adventure of traditional hands-on activities with your Polynesian guides.
+Come on a Big Island ATV Tour with us.
 Scroll below to see a glimpse of your stops!

 Island of Hawaii